cloosafm/BADASS/P3/README.md

 This design minimizes bottlenecks and ensures that traffic can take multiple paths across the network, providing both high bandwidth and redundancy.
 It's particularly effective in large-scale environments like cloud data centers.

+## OSPF
+OSPF is a dynamic routing protocol that automatically discovers and maintains routes within an OSPF area - for instance, it automatically updates touring tables whenever there is a change in the network topology.
+Here are some key points about dynamic relationships:
+- Automatic Route Discovery: OSPF routers automatically discover other OSPF routers in the same area and exchange routing information.
+This means that routes are dynamically learned and updated without manual intervention.
+- Link-State Advertisements (LSAs): OSPF routers send LSAs to share information about their local routing topology.
+This allows all routers in the OSPF area to have a consistent view of the network.
+- Dynamic Updates: When there are changes in the network topology (e.g., a link goes down or a new router is added), OSPF dynamically updates the routing tables of all routers in the area to reflect the changes.
+- Convergence: OSPF quickly converges to a new routing topology when changes occur, ensuring that the network remains stable and efficient.

 ## Route types
 In OSPF, there are several route types that categorize how routes are learned and propagated.